tivac/modular-css/docs/browserify.md

 # Browserify

-`modular-cssify` provides a browserify plugin that exposes `modular-css` functionality.
+`@modular-css/browserify` provides a browserify plugin that exposes `modular-css` functionality.
 It can also be combined with the `factor-bundle` plugin to output a common CSS file as well as bundle-specific CSS files.

-The `modular-cssify` plugin will use the `basedir` passed to browserify as it's `cwd` parameter.
+The `@modular-css/browserify` plugin will use the `basedir` passed to browserify as it's `cwd` parameter.

 ## Options